albertdev/dotfiles/doc/apps.md

     - Unbind "Go To Next Line" and assign Shift+Return to "Go to current line start".
     - Bind "Go to current line end" as Alt+Shift+Return.
     - Unbind "Change casing" and bind Ctrl+Shift+C to "Toggle shot change".
+    - Bind Ctrl+Shift+Left to "Go to previous shot change"
+    - Bind Ctrl+Shift+Right to "Go to next shot change"
     - Unbind "Auto-translate" (Ctrl+Shift+G).
     - Unbind "Go to subtitle number..." and bind Ctrl+G to "Select next subtitle (from video position, keep video pos)".
     - Unbind "New File" and bind Ctrl+N to "Small selected time forward".